Judith Winslow Walcott

 Now, when you will reach my native home-just think to be at your own.
 You will be tired by the long trip and that is a good place for rest and restor.
 To went and left in a day, would be a senseless fatigue and there would not be time enough to explain things to my people.
 Besides that, the interpreter could be out of home or busy-while if you can stay there longer, all of you will have time to understand and explain one another.
 My sisters will be happy to have you there-they love all who help us and are proud of them.
 So please, just think to be at home and don’t leave the place until you feel well.”

 As a child, I didn’t have these letters as a testament to the defendants’ humanity.
 I only had concrete objects like the pink and blue baby blanket knitted by Mrs. Sacco for my brother Nick.
-He was 14 years older than me, born in 1928, a year after they had been executed.
+He was 14 years older than me, born in 1927, the year they were executed.
 That blanket wrapped me as a baby many years later.
 It was a blanket that fascinated me because it had blue yarn on one side and pink on the other, possibly knitted that way before we were able to determine the sex of the unborn baby, so it was a true gender-neutral gift.
 The importance was the new life, not the gender.

 I also had other experiences.
 It was the innuendos and comments that were difficult for me to understand.
 I was being taught something, but I was not sure what.